raspberrypilearning/bike-gloves/en/step_2.md

 ![A jumper cable connecting A11 to the positive rail](images/LED_555-6.png){:width="450px"}

+You will add the battery to the breadboard at the end.

 --- /task ---

 ### Build the timing network

 --- task ---

-Join pins 2 and 6 together (TRIG and THRESH).
+Join pins 2 and 6 together (trigger and threshold).

 ![A jumper cable connecting D9 to D13.
 Another jumper cable connecting E13 to F13.
 Another jumper cable connects H13 to H10](images/LED_555-5.png){:width="450px"}